Dissertation Title: Secrecy and Publicity in the International Order, 1919-45

 Doctoral Supervisors: Professors Benedict Kingsbury & Martti Koskenniemi

 Megan Donaldson holds degrees in law and history from the University of Melbourne, and an LLM in Legal Theory from NYU.
 She has worked in competition litigation, and as an associate to Justice Kenneth Hayne of the High Court of Australia.
 Following completion of her LLM she was a Research Fellow in NYU’s Institute for International Law and Justice, where she coordinated a cluster of international projects addressing aspects of global administrative law, and contributed in particular to research on the nature and implications of the “regulatory state” in the global South.
 More recently, she has explored questions of governance and law in contemporary international institutions, with a particular focus on the rhetoric and practices of transparency, and on the languages of (public) law and governance in international life.
+From October 2015 she will take up a Junior Research Fellowship in the History of International Law at King’s College, Cambridge.

 Megan’s doctoral work traces ideas and practices of secrecy and publicity in the international order, with a focus on the interwar years as a foundational period for the elaboration of international institutions.
 Looking in particular at Britain, France and the US, her dissertation examines public contestation over secrecy and publicity (in legislatures and the press), but also draws on archives of the League of Nations, foreign ministries and government departments to probe how officials in international and national institutions responded to new demands for publicity, developing and refining practices to realize or frustrate them, or articulating their own visions of publicity or secrecy and the ends they served.
 She addresses dynamics of secrecy and publicity in the workings of League bodies, and in the areas of disarmament and arms control; the oversight of “mandates” and the interwar minorities regime; and trade and finance.
 Across these different areas, the dissertation follows the complex relations between publicity, law and administrative rationality in the international institutional landscape.